Saturday, 19 December 2020

 • Quirinius: Roman governor from 6 CE onwards, when the entire region became part of the province of Syria.

-Each story dates itself perfectly clearly.
+Each part of each story dates itself perfectly clearly.
 In Matthew Jesus is born under Herod’s rule, and the family moves to Galilee in Archelaus’ time, since Galilee was no longer under Jerusalem’s control at that time.
-Luke’s story begins in the time of either Herod or Archelaus, and Jesus is born after Quirinius becomes governor.
-(The author of Luke may have been unaware of Archelaus’ existence: at 1.5 he calls Quirinius’ predecessor ‘king Herod’.)
-That is: in Matthew, Jesus is born in Herod’s reign, perhaps in 4 BCE; in Luke he’s born under Quirinius, in 6 CE.
+Luke 1 is set in the time of Herod, but Jesus’ birth in Luke 2 is set after Quirinius becomes governor.
+It seems that the author of Luke was simply unaware that Archelaus’ reign came in between: at 1.5 he calls Quirinius’ predecessor ‘king Herod’.
+That is: in Matthew, Jesus is born in Herod’s reign, perhaps in 4 BCE; in Luke 1, Jesus’ conception takes place no later than 4 BCE; and in Luke 2 he’s born nine years later under Quirinius, in 6 or 7 CE.

 • Ancestry.
 Both gospels give patrilineal genealogies that make Joseph a descendant of king David (Matthew 1.1–17; Luke 3.23–38).
 But the genealogies are totally different.
 If they’re both true, then Joseph had two fathers.